Slot 1: General

-There are also converter cards, known as Slotkets, which hold a Socket 8 so that a Pentium Pro CPU can be used with Slot 1 motherboards.
+There are also converter cards, known as Slotkets, which can allow a socketed CPU to be used on a Slot 1 motherboard.
+One type of slotket allowed for Socket 8 CPUs to be used with Slot 1 motherboards.
 These specific converters, however, are rare.
 Another kind of slotket allows using a Socket 370 CPU in a Slot 1.
-These are generally more common than Socket 8 to Slot 1 slotkets.
+These are generally more common than Socket 8 to Slot 1 slotkets, and allowed for CPU upgrades well past the existing Slot 1 CPUs.
 Many of these latter devices are equipped with their own voltage regulator modules, in order to supply the new CPU with a lower core voltage, which the motherboard would not otherwise allow.